mitchellbpowell/website/p/odds-and-ends.markdown

 In middle school and hi school, I was what some might call a _mathlete_, one of the kids who was always running about to school math competitions.
 Lindsay Lohan introduces the concept [here](https://www.youtube.com/watch?v=EligNcjdyyI).
 Back in 2006, I somehow stumbled into being one of six Ohio high schoolers to qualify for the USAMO ([source](https://www.maa.org/math-competitions/2006-usamo-qualifiers-by-state#oh)), where I immediately found myself out of my depth and got something like two out of forty-two questions correct.
 I don't remember the exact figure.

 Anyhow, around age 15 I got swept into studying the Hebrew Bible, which I kept picking away at until 21, and mostly left math behind.
 However, last year I did pick up playing around with math questions again, with Project Euler, which combines math and programming to produce puzzles to solve.
 If you're a former mathlete who needs a little mental stimulation now and then, you might want to give Project Euler a look.
 The questions are graduated in difficulty, running from the very first problem, which has been solved by 965,090 users, to some of the latest, with less than 200 users solving.

+# Reading direction in English

+It is a commonplace claim, and almost entirely true, that Hebrew is read from right to left, while English is read from left to right.
+But read this: "\$5".
+If you read it as "five dollars", you read the item on the right, then the item on the left.
+Language rules are made to be broken.

 # Velikovsky, Immanuel